railsadminteam/rails_admin/README.md

 If you think you found a bug in RailsAdmin, you can [submit an issue](https://github.com/sferik/rails_admin/issues/new).

 ## Supported Ruby Versions
-This library aims to support and is [tested against][travis] the following Ruby implementations:
+This library aims to support and is [tested against][ghactions] the following Ruby implementations:

 * Ruby 2.2
 * Ruby 2.3